elixirschool/elixirschool/lessons/basics/mix.md

 Until now we've been working exclusively within `iex` which has limitations.
 In order to build something substantial we need to divide our code up into many files to effectively manage it, mix let's us do that with projects.

-From this point on we will focus on incrementally building a complete application.
-For our application, we'll build an HTTP service that will allow us to store some data and retrieve it later at a unique URL.

-_Note_: Code for the application can be found at [doomspork/concoction](http://github.com/doomspork/concoction).

 ## Table of Contents

 - [New Projects](#new-project)